 This guideline describes the treatment of residual funds pertaining to fixed-price awards from externally funded sponsored programs at the University of Houston.
-The Principal Investigator (PI), department administrators and the Division of Research must ensure that residual funds are used to advance the mission of the university and do not create a possible conflict of interest for the PI.
+The Principal Investigator (PI), Department Business Administrator (DBA) and the Division of Research (DOR) must ensure that residual funds are used to advance the mission of the university and do not create a possible conflict of interest for the PI.

-Following the expiration of a fixed-price award, any unspent balance may be transferred to a residual funds cost center for the use of the Principal Investigator, subject to the following provisions:
+- Following the expiration of a fixed-price award, any unspent balance may be transferred to a residual fund’s cost center for use by the Principal Investigator, subject to the following provisions:

-- If the sponsor has formally accepted the planned deliverables.
+- The sponsor has formally accepted the planned deliverables

 - The funds transferred to the residual cost center are no longer subject to the terms and conditions of the original award(s).
 The MAPP policies that apply to the use of local funds also govern the use of residual funds.

-- Residual fund cost centers will be extended as long as a balance remains available in the cost center.
+- Residual fund’s cost centers will be extended as long as a balance remains available in the cost center.

 - In the event the PI leaves the university, the remaining balance reverts to the institution and not the department or college.

-- In the event that the total balance remaining on the fixed-price project is less than $200, that balance will be transferred to the institution and not to the PI’s cost center.
+- When the total balance remaining on the fixed-price project is less than $200, that balance will be transferred to the institution and not to the PI’s cost center.

-- If the PI has cost overruns in an existing sponsored project cost center, residual transfers will not be approved until the deficit balance is cleared.
+- If the PI has cost overruns in an existing sponsored project’s cost center, residual transfers will not be approved until the deficit balance is cleared.

-- If the PI has a cash deficit on a project that he/she is responsible for, as outlined in Section 3.2: Sponsor Nonpayment - Prevention and Remediation, a residual transfer will be denied and the balance will be used to offset the sponsor non-payment.
+- If the PI has a cash deficit on another project that he/she is responsible for a residual transfer will be held pending a resolution on the project with the non-payment.

 The PI, DBA, Research Administrator (RA) or delegate can initiate the request to transfer residual funds.
 The PI must confirm that the statements below are accurate: